Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-KjV7JMFQ3Is.md

 # [March 30th, 2021 Livestream](../2021-03-30.md)
 ## Q&A: What's the Object Limit?
 https://www.youtube.com/watch?v=KjV7JMFQ3Is
-This question was possibly duplicated with a more recent answer: [June 1st, 2021 Livestream Q&A: Can you explain the Object Limit ?](./yt-F1TmvRv7IQ8.md) [https://www.youtube.com/watch?v=F1TmvRv7IQ8](https://www.youtube.com/watch?v=F1TmvRv7IQ8)
+This question was possibly duplicated with a more recent answer: [July 6th, 2021 Livestream Q&A: What does the Object Limit refer to exactly?](./yt-cVhPGZZyMn8.md) [https://www.youtube.com/watch?v=cVhPGZZyMn8](https://www.youtube.com/watch?v=cVhPGZZyMn8)

 ### Topics